-The Journal of Spices and Aromatic Crops (JOSAC) publishes critical reviews, original research articles and research notes on all aspects of spices, aromatic, medicinal and related crops.
-One of the authors should be a member of the Indian Society for Spices (ISS) for publishing an article in JOSAC.
-For details regarding membership in ISS, please visit http://www.indianspicesociety.in/iss/index.php/2015-09-11-10-03-24.
+The Journal of Spices and Aromatic Crops (JOSAC) is an open access journal, which publishes critical reviews, original research articles and research notes on all aspects of spices and aromatic crops.
 Unsolicited book reviews are not generally published.
-Experiments conducted with banned/red label pesticides will not be considered.
+Experiments conducted with banned pesticides will not be considered.
+JOSAC accepts manuscripts through the online submission portal only (http://www.ejmanager.com/my/

 Organization of manuscript

 The manuscript should be organized in the following format:

 A short running title (including the authors surnames).

 The main title should be brief and informative (avoid vague and generalized title).
 The complete scientific name (genus and species) should be used for organisms mentioned in the title.

 Name(s) of author(s) (indicate corresponding author with superscript numerals along with e-mail address).